ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/integrations/ruby.md

 Many HTTP clients are available but in this documentation we'll use [HTTParty](https://github.com/jnunemaker/httparty).

-- Create a `Gemfile` containing the following:
+- 创建 a `Gemfile` containing the following:

 ```
 source "https://rubygems.org"